 TRANSFER TO RESERVES:

-As per provisions of Section 45-IC of Reserve Bank of India Act 1934 the NBFC Companyis required to transfer an amount not less than twenty percent of its net profit everyyear.
+As per the provisions of Section 45-IC of the Reserve Bank of India Act 1934 the Company is required to transfer an amount not less than twenty percent of its net profit every year to statutory reserve.
 Therefore the Company has transferred an amount of Rs.
-1355706/- being twentypercent of the net profits of the Company for the financial year ended on March 31 2017to the Statutory Reserve.
+841665/- being twenty percent of the net profits of the Company for the financial year ended on March 312019 to Statutory Reserve.

-In view of need to conserve the resources of the Company for the future growth yourCompanys Directors do not recommend any dividend to the shareholders of the Companyfor the Financial Year 2016-17.
+In view of need to conserve the resources of the Company for the future growth the Directors of the Company have not recommended any dividend for the Financial Year 2018-19.

-MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY:
+MATERIAL CHANGES AND COMMITMENTS IF ANY AFFECTING THE FINANCIAL POSITION OF THE COMPANY:

-In the opinion of the Board there has been no material changes and commitments ifany affecting the financial position of the Company which have occurred between the endof the financial year of the Company to which the financial statements relate and the dateof the report.
+In the opinion of the Board there has been no material changes and commitments if any affecting the financial position of the Company which have occurred between the end of the financial year of the Company to which the financial statements relate and the date of this Report.

 INTERNAL FINANCIAL CONTROL SYSTEM: